kks32/lbm-dem/CONTRIBUTING.md

 Signing a contributor agreement is necessary for many reasons.
 For an overview, see [http://oss-watch.ac.uk/resources/cla](http://oss-watch.ac.uk/resources/cla).

-You can download the CLA at [https://github.com/cb-geo/lbm-dem/cla](https://github.com/cb-geo/lbm-dem/cla).
+You can download the CLA from the repo at [https://github.com/cb-geo/lbm-dem/tree/develop/cla](https://github.com/cb-geo/lbm-dem/tree/develop/cla).

 Please send a signed copy to us via email to [cla@cb-geo.com](mailto:cla@cb-geo.com).